top of page

 Biking with a springer

-A safe way to exercise your dog!
+A safe and fun way to exercise your dog!

-Running a dog next to your bike on a springer is a safe way to exercise your dog on busier roads, in the suburbs or on maintained trails.
+Running a dog next to your bike on a springer is a safe way to exercise your dog on busier roads, in the suburbs, or on maintained trails.

 Leash walking and Good Manners